 There are so many heroes that died in the all out war, so many men standing in the face of death turning into the hail of bullets every minute that it is very difficult to pass on, to tell their story, to share the sacrifice made by and entire generation with books, and dry documentaries.

 When you see and hear a restored warbird, the history is literally brought to life!

-Notice how the pilot has to zig zag on the runway since the nose of the aircraft sits so high the only way to see it to go diagonal while taxing.
+Notice how the pilot has to zig zag on the runway since the nose of the aircraft sits so high, the only way for the pilot to see in front of the plane is to go diagonal literally zig zagging while taxing.

 The beauty of the restoration is the great efforts the Tri-State Warbird Museum went to to restore the plane as it would have been in 1943.
 The museum found an original drop tank, they created the old school wiring in some cases, they recreated so many components parts that are now 80 years old.
 Most noticeably, they did NOT paint the Flying Tigers teeth on the nose because this P-40M was not a Flying Tiger.
 The plane is painted with the Royal New Zealand Air Force signatures including the large yellow, blue, and white circle.
 We love this living history.